 You Did It!

 I quit sucking my thumb which was something I never thought I could do.
 I always felt sentimental giving up a habit I had since I was still in my cradle.
 I was convinced it kept me young (still am, really).
-And yet, when I could play the “stop sucking thumb” card when those teeth started to move around, I was so ready for it.
-Ready to give it up and happy I had an option, something I could do.
+And yet, when I could play the “stop sucking thumb” card when those teeth started moving around, I was so ready for it.
+Ready to give it up and happy I had an option.
+Something I could do.
 It was empowering.
-But before I could enjoy my success something new came up; I had to go on a bigger quest.
+But before I could enjoy my success something new came up; I had to go on a bigger quest when I started to get the tooth aches.
 Fight a bigger demon.
 And I almost forgot I had already achieved something.

 This is not unique to me, nor to this situation: this is life.
 This is how it will always be.
 Because whenever you have achieved something, something bigger is waiting.
 And you will be ready for it.
 Imagine you want to graduate; before you even have your diploma, you ll be thinking of getting a job.
 When you get a job, you ll be focused on doing it well and how to deal with the hiccups of your first month.